MeenaAru/AWS-Cloud/Cloud Concepts.md

 - On-Demand, Reserved and Spot forms
 - All regions and Availability Zones
 - Amazon Linux, Windows and Ubuntu

+#### Dedicated hosts supports the Bring Your Own License (BYOL) model for almost every BYOL scenario

 #### Spot instances
 Provide a discount (up to 90%) off the On-Demand price.
 The Spot price is determined by long-term trends in supply and demand for EC2 spare capacity.
 If the Spot price exceeds the maximum price you specify for a given instance or if capacity is no longer available, your instance will automatically be interrupted.